 In 2012, I renewed my commitment to debt freedom and now, here stands GBB to make sure I succeed this time.
 It is said, insanity is doing something over and over expecting different results.
 Well, I’m no longer practicing insanity.
 GBB is my new and different strategy.

-That said, there are many reasons why I can’t give a solid accounting of all the thousands of dollars I let slip through my hands in my adult life.
+That said, there are many reasons I am unable to give a solid accounting of all the thousands of dollars I let slip through my hands in my adult life.
 I have no sufficient explanation as to how I let such an initially modest amount of debt snowball into this massive Swiss Alp of a mountain.

 For, I’m a very late bloomer to realizing what I, actually, do well–and consequently, what I should have been pursuing as a career entering college or early adulthood.
 But God’s Providence saw my wanderings and keep me in the “ball-park” of where my strengths would eventually become recognizable to me.
 God is dope and fundamental like that!